omaralfaqih6/breast_cancer_wisconsin/README.md

 </p>

 ## Performance Evaluation
 The comparative performance metrics of the four classification models showed that the Random Forest model consistently performed better across multiple metrics.
-It showed the highest accuracy (96.5%), indicating its overall correctness in classification.
-Moreover, it attained balanced precision and recall values of 0.953, resulting in the highest F1 Score (0.953) among the models, reflecting strong performance in both identifying malignant cases and avoiding false positives.
+It showed the highest accuracy (93.9%), indicating its overall correctness in classification.
+Moreover, it attained balanced precision (0.949) and recall (0.881) values, resulting in the highest F1 Score (0.91) among the models, reflecting strong performance in both identifying malignant cases and avoiding false positives.
 The AUC of 0.994 further confirms its excellent discriminatory power between benign and malignant tumors.
-While Logistic Regression also performed well with an AUC of 0.992 and accuracy of 95.6%, its recall was slightly lower at 0.930.
-In contrast, the SVM model showed comparatively weaker performance, particularly in recall (0.837), suggesting a higher rate of missed malignant cases.
+While Logistic Regression also performed well with an AUC of 0.988 and accuracy of 93%, its recall was slightly lower at 0.83.
+In contrast, the SVM model showed comparatively weaker performance, particularly in recall (0.71), suggesting a higher rate of missed malignant cases.
 <insert the performance table from four models here>
 <p align="center">
   <img src="./Plots/ROC%20Curve%20-%20LR%20vs%20RFM%20vs%20SVM%20vs%20KNN.png">